marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Rewatch 1/2 of [Foundations Programming: Fundamentals](https://www.lynda.com/Programming-Foundations-tutorials/Foundations-Programming-Fundamentals/83603-2.html) @ Lynda

-**Thoughts**: Getting back to the basics of JavaScript, it's a good thing that JavaScript is a C-based programming language.
-It will definitely help with solidify knoeledge with what I already know from C++ and reviewing more JavaScript courses/youtube vids.
+**Thoughts**: Getting back to the basics, and it's a good thing that JavaScript is a C-based programming language.
+It will definitely help with solidify knowledge with what I already know from C++ and reviewing more JavaScript courses/youtube vids.

 ### Day 11: Sep 6, 2017